TimelordUK/node-sqlserver-v8/README.md

         const promisedQuery = util.promisify(theConnection.query)
 ```

 This protocol is not part of the ODBC specification and its use therefore depends on using correct ODBC driver.
-For linux users, this should work out the box as ODBC 17 is the only driver supported and this is one used for BCP.
+For linux users, this should work out the box as ODBC 17, 18 are the only drivers supported.
 The feature has been tested on Ubuntu, MacOS, Debian and Alpine.

-For windows users, older drivers can still be used on all non bcp functions just as before - however presently only ODBC 17 is supported for bcp.
-Hence you need to have installed ODBC data source "ODBC Driver 17 for SQL Server".
+For windows users, older drivers can still be used on all non bcp functions just as before - however presently only ODBC 17 and 18 are supported for bcp.
+Hence you need to have installed ODBC data source "ODBC Driver 17 for SQL Server" or "ODBC Driver 18 for SQL Server".
 No other driver will work and attempts to do so will probably crash the node instance.

 see wiki for more details or bcp unit tests - bcp is accessed via the table manager i.e. binding to a table and enabling bcp on that table returned.